-I’m Davia, and I’ve been living in Costa Rica for over five years.
+I’m Davia, and I’ve been living in Costa Rica for over seven years.
 If you’re frustrated by your home country’s total disregard for you and everyone who looks like you, I’m here to tell you there’s a better way.
 I’m living proof that there’s a way out––a way to real happiness.

 I was just another cog in the American workforce machine before moving to Costa Rica in 2016.
 Although I’ve always been driven, intellectual, and hungry for success, I couldn’t seem to advance in my career no matter how hard I worked.
 Eventually, I realized that there would never be an opportunity for a promotion at my job, and that it wasn’t my fault.
 I didn’t have the foundation that my white coworkers had to build their lives and careers on.
 There was no generational wealth for me to fall back on, and there weren’t any higher-ups putting in a good word for me at the water cooler.
 I was one of three black people in a department with approximately 100 employees.
 And no one––not a single person––in upper management looked like me.